genropy/genropy_saved/docs/genro/bag/bagTwo.rst

 		>>> new_card['phone'].setItem('office',555450210)
 		>>> new_card.setItem('phone.office',555450210)

-	So you can create a nested path with the square-brackets syntax or with the :meth:`gnr.core.gnrbag.Bag.setItem` method, just remember that every folder of Bag path is introduced by a dot (``.``).
+	So you can create a nested path with the square-brackets syntax or with the :meth:`setItem` method, just remember that every folder of Bag path is introduced by a dot (``.``).

-	.. _bag-printing-advanced:
+.. _bag_printing_advanced:

 Printing Bag (advanced)
 =======================